Chapter 4 : Sixth Year

 “Natalia told me you were here.
 Where’s Rose?” he asked, looking at the trunks already stored above the seats and wondering how he was going to manage to fit his in next to them without dropping it on someone.

 “Oh, she’s running late,” James said.
 “Hugo forgot something and then they hit some kind of traffic.
 Need help with your trunk?”

 Scorpius considered this.
 On one hand, it was James Potter offering to help him, and he didn’t especially like the idea of taking help from James Potter.
 On the other, he also didn’t like the idea of injuring someone while he was struggling to make it fit.
+He wasn’t used to such a crowded compartment.
 “Sure.”

 James sprang to his feet and grabbed one end of the trunk.
 Scorpius grabbed the other, and with James’s help, he managed to wedge it in next to Albus’s and another one that he didn’t recognize.